Trantect/blog/_posts/2014-03-10-Trantect-HR.md

 # WHO WE ARE
-We are artisans in engineering world, working with both Chinese and International customers as well as developing our own products.
+We are artisans in engineering world, working with both Chinese and international customers as well as developing our own products.
 We are ambitious and eager to devote ourselves into cutting-edge technologies.

 - We boot up our systems through IPXE
-- We generate technical blog through jekyll and github page
+- We generate technical blogs through jekyll and github-page
 - We work following SCRUM principles and in pair
 - We are people of humility, honesty, modesty and ambitions, of course with sense of humor